robert-hh/hx711/README.md

 of the GPIO pins used for the communication. gain is the setting of gain and channel of the load cell amplifier.
 The default value of 128 also selects channel A.
-The argument state_machine has to be set to different values if more than one HX711 device is used by an application.
+The argument state_machine can be set to different values if conflicting with other uses, like if than one HX711 device is used by an application.

 ### hx711 = HX711(clock_pin, data_pin, spi, gain=128)